reevesj191/Panda_Tool_Use_ABM/README.md

 # Bugs, Errors, and Feedback

 Feel free to message me with any issues you have using this code.
 I will do my best to rectify any issues that may arise.

+## Known bugs

+1. In some instances behavior_space.py will give an error stating that the folder where the output should be saved already exists.
+If this occurs simply delete the contents of the folder but do not delete the folder and run it again.